Anteater Recipe

 1. Flexibility: Recipes are highly configurable and can be tailored to specific use cases.

-2. Reusability: Recipes can be reused across different projects or workflows.
+2. Reusability: Recipes can be reused across different projects or workflows, saving time and effort.

-3. Automation: Anteater recipes automate repetitive tasks, reducing manual effort.
+3. Automation: Anteater recipes automate repetitive tasks, reducing manual effort and improving efficiency.

-4. Extensibility: New commands and plugins can be added to extend Anteater's functionality.
+4. Extensibility: New commands and plugins can be added to extend Anteater’s capabilities, ensuring it adapts to evolving needs.

-This documentation will provide detailed information about all available commands, their parameters, and how to use them effectively in your recipes.
+This documentation provides detailed information about all available commands, their parameters, and how to use them effectively in your recipes.